proyectosingenieriauninorte/NumericalMethods/README.md

 - Gabriela De Jesús Bula Pavia: `paviag`
 - Edgar Andrés Garcia Davila: `EdgarGXI`

+## Contributing

+Thanks for your interest in contributing to this project.
+Get started with our [Contributing Guide][contrib].

 ## License

 This repository is licensed under the [MIT License](LICENSE).